succinctlabs/op-succinct/book/fault_proofs/challenger.md

 Output-root validation records one of three outcomes for each monitored game:

 - `Valid`: the locally computed output root matches the claim.
-- `Invalid`: the output root mismatches, or the claimed L2 block number exceeds `u64::MAX`.
+- `Invalid`: the output root mismatches, the claimed L2 block number exceeds `u64::MAX`, or the claim is above the historical local-safe head at `game.l1Head`.
 - `Unavailable`: validation could not complete because required RPC data could not be read.

 Only `Invalid` authorizes an automatic challenge based on output-root validation.
 An `Unavailable`